webflorist/storyblok-generate-image-alt/README.md

 An npx CLI tool to automatically generate alt-texts of images of a [Storyblok CMS](https://www.storyblok.com) space using the OpenAI API.

+Due to a limitation by OpenAI, only png, jpeg, gif and webp images are supported.

 ## Requirements

 - A **Storyblok** space.